evanxuw/sfhacks2022/README.md

 We are using AssemblyAI to convert the speech to text.
 The user can convert his speech to text in the chatroom.

+## 🛠 Best Usage of CI/CD sponsored by CircleCI

+We are using CircleCI for continuous integration and deployment.
+CircleCI is a free service that provides continuous integration and deployment for your applications.
+It’s a great way to test our code, run our tests, and deploy our code.

 ## 🔐 Best Use of DeSo

 We are using DeSo for encryption.
-DeSo is a free, open-source, cross-platform, easy-to-use, secure, and fast cryptography library.
+DeSo is a Layer 1 blockchain custom-built for decentralized social media applications.

 ## 🧠 Challenges we ran into